 3. FSI I haven’t personally used this site, but it came strongly recommend here.
 Put out Foreign Service Institute to train foreign workers and officials, it includes an online textbook and audio lessons.

 4. Coffee Break Spanish Some of the features are paid, but you can access free podcasts here.

 5. Busuu The free version is a bit limited, but gives self-paced interactive lessons and connects you to native speakers as well.

-1. Mi Vida Loca I love this series!
+1. Mi Vida Loca This series is one the best online Spanish resources!
 Created for absolute beginners, you get an immersive adventure set in Spain, with lessons along the way.
 There’s a tad more English than I’d like, but it’s still great.
 I created a series of games and links to accompany each episode, as well as a free packet to accompany the first 5 episodes.

 2. Extra Extra en español exposes learners to Spanish, in the context of a sitcom-like setting (similiar to the show Friends), through 13 episodes.
 The show is really funny, and though most teachers don’t have any problem showing it, the romance scenes are super exaggerated and some parents might want to watch first.
 Here’s the first episode:

 3. Destinos So Destinos is a bit dated.
 If you can get past that, it’s a great resource!
 52 episodes follow a lawyer around the world as she tries to solve a mystery.
 They’re a great way to get immersed in Spanish in the context of a telenova, with culture thrown in too.
 See episode 1 here:

 4. Video Ele is a series of videos that introduce different themes and strutures, with some culture thrown in.
 My students find them a teensy boring out of context, but for a motivated learner or to show a specific topic in class, they’re great!
 Here’s an example: